 - Furth, Montgomery, 1967.
 “Monadology,” Philosophical Review, 76: 169–200.

 - Garrett, Don, 2008.
-“Representation and Consciousness in Spinoza's Naturalistic Theory of the Imagination,” in Interpreting Spinoza, edited by Charlie Huenemann, Cambridge: Cambridge University Press, 4–25.
+“Representation and Consciousness in Spinoza’s Naturalistic Theory of the Imagination,” in Interpreting Spinoza, Charlie Huenemann (ed.), Cambridge: Cambridge University Press, 4–25.

 - Gennaro, Rocco J., 1999.
-“Leibniz on Consciousness and Self-Consciousness,” in New Essays on the Rationalists, edited by Rocco J. Gennaro and Charlie Huenemann, New York: Oxford University Press, 353–71.
+“Leibniz on Consciousness and Self-Consciousness,” in New Essays on the Rationalists, Rocco J. Gennaro and Charlie Huenemann (eds.), New York: Oxford University Press, 353–71.